 Dress professionally!
-Suits are preferable or business casual attire: For men: khakis/dress pants & collar shirt/sweater.
+Suits are preferable or business casual attire:

+For men: khakis/dress pants & collar shirt/sweater.
 For women: dress/skirt/slacks & blouse/sweater.

-First impressions are important and employers are more likely to remember the students who professionally present themselves.
+First impressions are important and employers are more likely to remember the students who present themselves in a professional manner.
 Prepare ahead of time what you are going to wear.
 Make sure that what you want to wear fits and it is comfortable.
-If you have new shoes, break them in beforehand.
+If you have new shoes, break them in before-hand.